bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 2.3.3

-* Removed hide map and results when there are no results in favor of just displaying the no results message and empty map.
+* Removed code that temporarily hid the map and results, when there are no results, in favor of just displaying the no results message and empty map.

 ### Version 2.3.2